Approved by the Board of Governors: November 2017, with updates from changes in recent practice, agreed with the Directors' Faith & Worship Committee.

 Belongings should be placed in the Small Hall.
-Do not allow pupils to leave them in front of the wood panelling or in other unsightly places.
-Tutors should ensure that the pupils are sitting in the correct spaces, filling up their allocation of chairs from the front.
+Do not allow students to leave them in front of the wood panelling or in other unsightly places.
+Tutors should ensure that the students are sitting in the correct spaces, filling up their allocation of chairs from the front.
 Standing at the front of your block, initially, to register your group will help behaviour.
-Be pro-active by separating pupils who may cause problems if they sit together and seat pupils who need extra supervision near to you.
+Be pro-active by separating students who may cause problems if they sit together and seat students who need extra supervision near to you.
 Please sit at the back of your own groups so that you can see any problems of behaviour.
 Inappropriate behaviour should be dealt with immediately and in the same way that disruptive or anti-social actions are dealt with elsewhere in school.

-After assembly, pupils go straight to lesson one.
+After assembly, students go straight to lesson one.

 Assembly rotas are prepared before the beginning of each term.